Barbaras Timeline

 (formerly 575)

-• *I think that this is David, again using the name "John".
+• He is again using the name "John".

-• Emily Haas reported that he started at Blatz, went to Minneapolis and worked at the Minneapolis Brewing Co., then returned to Blatz before starting at Schlitz mid 1875
+• Emily Haas also that he then returned to Blatz before starting at Schlitz mid 1875.
+This is confirmed by his addresses next to each brewery.

 Reichert Branch: Caroline Reichert is the future wife of David Barbaras